CVE-2013-3667

 01 // Technical Summary

-Critical vulnerability exists in Bare Bones Software's Yojimbo, TextWrangler, and BBEdit, allowing attackers to compromise software update mechanisms.
-This flaw permits attackers to inject malicious code during the update process, leading to system compromise and potential data theft.
+Critical vulnerability exists in Bare Bones Software's Yojimbo, TextWrangler, and BBEdit, allowing attackers to tamper with software updates.
+This flaw enables attackers to inject malicious code during the update process, potentially leading to system compromise and data breaches.

 02 // Vulnerability Mechanism